davewatters/pwnytrap-ci-pp3/README.md

 ### Acknowledgements

--   The HIBP database and API were created by Troy Hunt and licensed under the Creative Commons Attribution 4.0 International Licence
+-   The [HaveIBeenPwned API](https://haveibeenpwned.com/API/v3) was created by [Troy Hunt](https:/troyhunt.com) and is licensed under the [Creative Commons Attribution 4.0 International Licence](https://creativecommons.org/licenses/by/4.0/)
 -   My mentor [Daisy McGirr](https://github.com/Daisy-McG) for all her helpful feedback and knowledge.
 -   The Code Institute community on Slack and the CI staff and students for their feedback and support.

+### See Also
+Follow further development of this project as a command line tool here: https://github.com/davewatters/pwnytrap